Lt-AldoRaine/nix-config/README.md

 - [NixOS](https://nixos.org/) - The purely functional Linux distribution
 - [Home Manager](https://github.com/nix-community/home-manager) - Manage a user environment using Nix
 - [agenix](https://github.com/ryantm/agenix) - Secret management for NixOS using age
+- [Terranix](https://terranix.org/) - Terraform configuration in Nix
+- [badele/nix-homelab](https://github.com/badele/nix-homelab) - Inspiration for this configuration structure (and bar for bar readme)
 - All the service maintainers and the NixOS community